I am a voracious reader who loves to bake and enjoys books from almost every category of fiction, as well as biographies and memoirs.

 10. To April, the painting is possibly the most important part of the collection.
 Art predates money.
 It exists still on cave walls.
 Art stays.
-Have you ever thought about this importance of art.
+Have you ever thought about the importance of art?
 Is this perhaps one of the main reasons April chose Art History as her college major?
-DO you have any favorite art or artists?
+Do you have any favorite art or artists?

 11. Luc likes to live in the present, but April states that “Everyone cares about the past.”
 Why is the past so important to her, but not to Luc?
 Is it to you?
 Why?

 12. Giovanni Boldini admits that he adores Marthe, but claims he is not rich enough to love her.
 What did he mean by that?
 Did it take a great deal more financially to love someone at that time, rather than to merely have a love affair without commitments?
 How is this different from our society today?